Health & Medicine

 3) We also seek funds for general capacity building and public education activities at CMER: http://ourradioactiveocean.org/support ($20 minimum donation)

-GoViral participants who log in and report symptoms weekly using our website or mobile app will get a Do-It-Yourself flu test kit and a saliva collection system that they can keep and use at home if they are feeling sick.
-The home test detects 4 different kinds of flu and cold viruses, and all samples will be analyzed at a central laboratory that checks for 20 different viral infections.
-GoViral participants will get the results of their own tests and as well, through the aggregate data, be able to see in real-time what infections and symptoms are going around near them so they can take appropriate public health measures and understand when something might be abnormal.
+GoViral is a free and real-time online Cold & Flu surveillance system administered by researchers at New York University.
+Participants will get a Do-It-Yourself flu saliva collection system that they can keep and use at home if they are feeling sick.
+All samples will be analyzed at a central laboratory that checks for 20 different viral infections.
+GoViral participants will get their own laboratory results and, through the aggregate data, be able to see what infections and symptoms are going around near them so they can take appropriate public health measures and understand when something might be abnormal.
+The data will be used for research purposes only.

 Independent Generation of Research